MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

 ## Functions ##

-T     coreMin3             (in T, in T, in T)   // trinary minimum T     coreMax3             (in T, in T, in T)   // trinary maximum vec3  coreHSVtoRGB         (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV         (in vec3)            // RGB to HSV conversion float coreLengthSq         (in vec2)            // vector square length float coreLengthSq         (in vec3) vec3  coreUnpackNormal     (in vec2)            // vector normal decompression (with z-reconstruction) vec3  coreUnpackNormalDeriv(in vec2)            // vector normal decompression (with partial-derivative) vec3  coreQuatApply        (in vec4, in vec3)   // quaternion transformation mat3  coreTranspose        (in mat3)            // matrix transpose
-mat4  coreTranspose        (in mat4)
-mat3  coreInvert           (in mat3)            // matrix invert
+T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3) vec2  corePackNormalSphere    (in vec3)            // vector normal pack   (with Lambert azimuthal equal-area projection) vec3  coreUnpackNormalSphere  (in vec2)            // vector normal unpack (with Lambert azimuthal equal-area projection) vec3  coreUnpackNormalMap     (in vec2)            // vector normal unpack (with z-reconstruction) vec3  coreUnpackNormalMapDeriv(in vec2)            // vector normal unpack (with partial-derivative) vec3  coreQuatApply           (in vec4, in vec3)   // quaternion transformation mat3  coreTranspose           (in mat3)            // matrix transpose mat4  coreTranspose           (in mat4) mat3  coreInvert              (in mat3)            // matrix invert
 mat4  coreInvert              (in mat4)
 mat3  coreMat4to3             (in mat4)            // matrix convert
 mat2  coreMat3to2             (in mat3)
 uint  corePackUnorm4x8        (in vec4)            // value pack   (4x 8bit float -> 1x 32bit uint)
 vec4  coreUnpackUnorm4x8      (in uint)            // value unpack (1x 32bit uint -> 4x 8bit float)

 vec4  coreTexture2D    (in int v1Unit, in vec2 v2TexCoord)    // normal texture lookup
 float coreTextureShadow(in int v1Unit, in vec4 v4ProjCoord)   // PCF depth-compare for shadow textures